On K-peak solutions for the Yamabe equation on product manifolds: Introduction

 For $\mathbf{c}=c_N$, we define

 note that $\beta$ is a dimensional constant that depends only on $n$ and $m$.
-The precise values of $\beta$ for general $m,n$ are not known, to the best of our knowledge.
-Analytical computations have been done for example for the case $m+n=4$, in \cite{DM}.
+The precise values of $\beta$ for general $m, n$ are not known, to the best of our knowledge, although numerical computations for each case can be performed.
+Analytical computations have been done, for example, for the case $m+n=4$, in \cite{DM}.
 On the other hand, in \cite{RR} the authors provided numerical computations for values of $m$ and $n$ such that $m+n\leq 9$.
 In all these cases $\beta<0$.

 If $\beta\neq 0$ and $s_g$ has isolated, stable, critical points, multipeak solutions like the ones described above were studied in \cite{RR}.
-In this case, the solutions concentrate around isolated critical points of the scalar curvature $s_g$.
-In the present article we work on some of the remaining cases.
-In particular, we show that, if either $\beta=0$ or $s_g$ is constant, $K$-peak solutions concentrate around an isolated, stable, critical point of the functional $\Phi:M\rightarrow\re^n$, given by
+In such case, the solutions concentrate around isolated critical points of the scalar curvature $s_g$.
+In the present article we work on some remaining cases.
+In particular, we show that, if either $\beta=0$ or $s_g$ is constant, $K$-peak solutions concentrate around an isolated, stable, critical point of the functional $\Phi:M\rightarrow\re$, given by